synfig/synfig-docs-dev/docs/common/Setting up QtCreator IDE.rst

     • Manage your kit

         For most users, you can select and use the default kit usually named Desktop.

         But if you want to use another generator (say Ninja) and not the one provided by the default kit (Makefiles), you can create your own kit and name it Synfig or any other name of your choice.

         .. image:: ../images/qtcreator_setup_kit.png

     • Manage your build path

         QtCreator tends to generate build directory above our source directory.
-If that’s OK with you than you can skip this part and proceed with Configure Project
+If that’s OK with you than you can skip this part and proceed with Configure Project.

-        But if you’re someone who has multiple projects inside your preferred root project directory, QtCreator generating build-directories in our root directory might become messy later in the future because you’d have to deal with multiple directories as your project lists grows.
-Once you’re done, select Configure Project
+        But if you’re someone who has multiple projects inside your preferred root project directory, QtCreator generating build directories in our root directory might become messy later in the future because you’d have to deal with multiple directories as your project lists grows.
+Once you’re done, select Configure Project.

         .. image:: ../images/qtcreator_setup_path.png